mstuttgart/odoo-snippets/README.md

 This extension contains code snippets for [Odoo](https://www.odoo.com) to help you to develop Odoo modules faster and with no Typing Errors.

-All snippets follow the [OCA Maintainer Guidelines](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md) and are made to Odoo version `10.0` and `11.0`.
+All snippets follow the [OCA Maintainer Guidelines](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md) and are made to Odoo version `10.0`, `11.0` and `12.0`.

+To **OpenERP** snippets, please use the [TheDavidDelta's OpenERP Code Snippets](https://marketplace.visualstudio.com/items?itemName=TheDavidDelta.openerp-code-snippets) extension.

 ## Installation